-The LiDAR survey utilized a Leica ALS60 and an ALS50 Phase II sensor mounted in Cessna Caravan 208B.
-The Leica systems were set to acquire $\geq 83,000$ laser pulses per second (i.e. 83 kHz pulse rate) and flown at 900 and 1300 meters above ground level (AGL), capturing a scan angle of $\pm 14^{\circ}$ from nadir.
-These settings are developed to yield points with an average native density of $\geq 8$ points per square meter over terrestrial surfaces.
+The LiDAR survey utilized 2 Leica ALS50 Phase II sensors co-mounted in a Cessna Caravan 208B.
+The Leica systems were set to acquire $\geq$ 83,000 laser pulses per second (i.e. 83 kHz pulse rate) and flown at 1300 meters above ground level (AGL), capturing a scan angle of $\pm 14^{\circ}$ from nadir.
+These settings are developed to yield points with an average native density of $\geq$ 8 points per square meter over terrestrial surfaces.
 The native pulse density is the number of pulses emitted by the LiDAR system.
 Some types of surfaces (i.e. dense vegetation or water) may return fewer pulses than the laser originally emitted.
 Therefore, the delivered density can be less than the native density and lightly variable according to distributions of terrain, land cover and water bodies.